-Limited Prior Authorization Display functionality (NEW)
+Epic 9 new: Limited Prior Authorization (PA) Display functionality (NEW)

 This requirement allows VA pharmacists to receive prior authorization status information for eRxs prescribed for non-formulary or restricted drugs.
 Inbound eRx will pass the PA information through to the Pharmacist.
 In the case where the VA is the payer, the Pharmacist will have the ability to verify if a PA is needed or not, for the prescription.
 If a PA is required and not provided, a separate process will be followed to acquire the PA, outside the scope of this system.